Australian rules football in England: Second World War matches

-In 1952 a match was played at Rosslyn Park F.C. in South West London between HMAS Vengeance and English-Australians ("the Wombats").
+In 1952, a match was played at Rosslyn Park F.C. in South West London between and English-Australians ("the Wombats").
 The Wombats also organised a match at Cambridge.

 The first local league

 In 1967, Australian expatriates including Michael Cyril Hall and Ted Ford attempted to organise Australian Football in London.
 Ted engaged high-profile expatriate Australians including Rolf Harris, Alan Freeman, Barry Humphries, Neil Hawke, Keith Miller and former Australian prime minister Sir Robert Menzies to support the venture and raise publicity for it.
 Ford organised a charity match was played in Regent's Park in London, between local club Kensington Demons and established out of town club Oxford University.
 Athol Guy (who had played VFL reserves with St Kilda) also made a special appearance as a player.
 The match also featured England's first all-women's match between Aussie Girls and Wild Colonial Girls as a curtain raiser.
 The match attracted a crowd of 1,000 spectators.
 A follow-up match between Earl's Court Magpies and Australian Dentists attracted 700 spectators.
 By May 7 established local teams were ready to form a local league these teams included: Australian Dentists, Australian Navy, Oxford University, Cambridge University, Kensington Demons, Earls Court Magpies and London House.
 In July, Royal Australian Navy (RAN) personnel played against a combined side drawn from the Earls Court Magpies; Kensington Demons and Australian Dentists in front of a crowd of 1,200 at Regent's Park.
 RAN personnel would go on to play against local school sides and local rugby clubs.

 After some time finding its roots, the Australian National Football League (UK) was formed which by 1970 had six teams, Victorians; Rest of Australia; Portsmouth Naval Base; Plymouth Naval Base; London Gaelic Football Club and Hampstead Rugby Club with matches played in the summer.

 The later inclusion of two English rugby sides was helping them keep fit in the off-season.
 Later clubs to play in the league included the Kensington Demons, Earls Court Magpies, Oxford University Blues, Australian Dentists and Australian Navy (based in Portsmouth).

 In 1972, the first exhibition match of the VFL was played at The Oval in London as part of the Carlton Football Club 1972 preseason World Tour.
-The match attracted 9,000 in a carnival like atmosphere.
-However the arrival of the spectacle of elite level VFL also saw the end of the game at the grassroots in England with no further organised competition.
+The match attracted 9,000 in a carnival-like atmosphere.
+However, the arrival of the spectacle of elite-level VFL also saw the end of the game at the grassroots in England with no further organised competition.